 by Tim.

 I do enjoy how often these matches fall into a flurry of moves, to the point I quickly forget who the legal men are.
 But wait!
 The king is here, as Jon Moxley makes his way to the ring (accompanied by the dangerously alluring Marina Shafir).
-Then a wild Orange Cassidy appears!
-If you measure value by how many wrestlers can be featured in a segment, then we are wealthy as fans.
+Then, a wild Orange Cassidy appears!
+If you measure value by how many awesome wrestlers can be featured in a segment, then we are wealthy as fans.
 Cassidy and Moxley stare each other down on opposite sides of the ring, like a pair of naval captains peering through telescopes as their frigates exchange broadsides.

 Christian Cage